 In 1971, the company unveiled the three-stripe Adidas logo in a form that resembled a leaf called the “trefoil.”
 This version was later replaced by the current logo, shaped like a triangle, though the trefoil logo can still be found on some Adidas products.

 Design Elements of the Adidas Logo

 Even before Adidas purchased the trefoil logo from Karhu Sports, they added three bars to all of their products, and they referred to themselves as the “three stripe company.”
 These three stripes were meant to convey the diversity and international appeal of the company by symbolizing the three major landmasses where Adidas shoes were sold – North America, Europe, and Asia.

 Adidas added even more meaning and symbolism to their latest logo by making the Adidas logo into a triangle shape that looks like a mountain sloping upwards.
 This mountain symbolizes overcoming challenges – a popular theme for the athletes that Adidas sells their apparel.

 Adidas has also chosen to feature the name of their company in all lower-case font on their logo.
 This choice represents the casual, informal nature of the Adidas brand.

-Popularity of the Adidas Logo
+The popularity of the Adidas Logo

 While there’s no doubt that people buy Adidas apparel for its quality, it is still the Adidas logo that is the primary selling point for the company.
-All of their apparel features the iconic logo in some form or the other, making the logo the chief element of their clothing design.
+All of their apparel features the iconic Adidas logo in some form or the other, making the logo the chief element of their clothing design.

-While great, quality logos are important for any company, they are especially important for companies such as Adidas and Nike, which anchor their entire marketing strategy to their logo.
+While great, quality logos are important for any company, they are vital for companies such as Adidas and Nike, which anchor their entire marketing strategy to their logo.
 Given the international success of the company, Adidas is a great example of how much success a logo can bring a company when it’s done right.